 Insurance Coverage and Borrowed Cars

 Navigating insurance coverage when someone else is driving your car and gets in an accident can be a challenging situation for any car owner in California.
+Your car insurance policy usually covers accidents caused by someone else driving your car with permission, but understanding how your insurance covers these scenarios is essential.
 Under California law, car insurance policies generally follow the vehicle rather than the individual driver.
 This means that if you permit someone to drive your car and they are involved in a car accident, your car insurance policy will usually provide the primary coverage for any resulting damages.
+In California, the minimum liability limits for accidents involving borrowed vehicles are $15,000 per person and $30,000 per accident for bodily injury, plus $5,000 for property damage.
 Your car insurance will cover damages up to its limits before any other insurance kicks in.
-If a driver who borrowed your car causes an accident, your insurance will typically be considered the primary coverage, though you may also see an increase in car insurance rates.

 However, there are important exceptions to this general rule.
 If the person driving your car is specifically excluded from your insurance policy, or if you knowingly allow someone to drive your car while they are under the influence, your insurance company may deny coverage.
 In these cases, you could be held liable for covering damages out of pocket, making it crucial to understand the terms of your car insurance policy and to consult a car accident attorney if you find yourself in this situation.
 If you lend your vehicle to someone who causes an accident while driving under the influence, you may also be held liable for negligent entrustment, not just if they are a negligent driver.